Updated: 20 April 2020 on Scribd Perks

 - Music Sheets

-As a Scribd’s subscriber, you also get free access to other services that you have to pay for otherwise.
+As a Scribd subscriber, you also get free access to other services that you have to pay for otherwise.
 Here are the member exclusives services you can subscribe to:

-- MUBI: You can stream curated movies from around the world.
+- MUBI: Watch cult, classic, independent, and award-winning films from around the world.